bdarcus/courses-intro-human-geography/topics/introduction.md

 1. all places are connected to other places, and therefore _interact_ with each other
-2. nevertheless, the character of interactions between places differs substantially
+2. nevertheless, the quantity and quality of interactions between places differs substantially
 3. places that are closer together, and therefore separated by less relative distance, tend to interact more